 The Saudis have come to Pakistan’s economic rescue, while Pakistan is warming up to other neighbours like UAE and Iran.
 On Pak-India relations, many thought that a PTI-led government would lead to the rising temperature between the two archrivals.
-But Pakistan’s unilateral decision to open Kartarpur corridor has put India on the back foot, indicating its resistance to any improvement in bilateral relations.
-Similarly, after some initial hitches on the government’s stance on CPEC, it seems that there is clarity on solidifying the Pak-China relationship.

 The PTI government must, therefore, be given credit bringing back these issues on the national radar.